-2.0 Details of proposed Kiosk and advertisement screen.
+2.0 Kiosk and advertisement screen details

-- 2.1 The proposal is to remove the existing kiosks which each measures 0.9m x 0.9m and 2.5 metres high. - 2.2 The proposed new kiosk would located nearby the existing kiosk.
-It would measure approximately 1.2 metres x 0.4 metres and 3.0 metres high.
+2.1 The proposal is to remove the existing kiosks which each measures 0.9 metres wide and 2.1 metres high.
+The proposed kiosk would located nearby the existing kiosk and would measure 1.2 metres x 0.4 metres and are 3.0 metres high.
 The display screen would be 0.9 metres x 1.6 metres, which would take up most of the kiosk's façade.
 The screen would be powered using 100% renewable carbon-free energy and would emit a luminance level of 600 cd/m2 during hours of darkness.